porsche-design-system/porsche-design-system/packages/components-js/src/components/form/textarea-wrapper/textarea-wrapper.design.md

 <p-textarea-wrapper label="Some label" hide-label="true"><textarea name="some-name"></textarea></p-textarea-wrapper>

-### Help text
+### Description text

-Help text should be displayed openly and directly, also in order not to expect the user to make additional clicks.
+Description text should be displayed openly and directly, also in order not to expect the user to make additional clicks.
-For further information we recommend to read the general form guideline.
+For further information we recommend reading the general form guideline.
 [Forms Guideline](#/patterns/forms)

-!!!
-Code Beispiel !!!
+<p-textarea-wrapper label="Some label" description="Some description"><textarea name="some-name"></textarea></p-textarea-wrapper>

 ---